oscar-bartman/oscar-bartman.github.io/_posts/2020-04-27-dependency-pass.md

 ### Testing it

 When testing this we can completely isolate the function we would like to test by importing that function directly.
-This way our unit level of testing becomes a function, rather than a class.
+This way, our unit level of testing becomes a function, rather than a class.

 ``` typescript
 jest.mock("../src/foo/config.ts", () => ({